Skip to Main Content

 The AHA recommends that competitive athletes under 35 get a physical and personal and family history taken before playing sports.
 It’s especially important if people in their family have died suddenly under the age of 40, if they have any risk factors, or if they are experiencing any symptoms, like passing out during exercise, shortness of breath, or a racing heart while at rest.

 Many schools further evaluate their athletes prior to sports participation with an EKG.
-EKG screening is known to identify more cardiac abnormalities than the history and physical alone.
+EKG screening is known to identify more cardiac abnormalities than the athlete's medical history and physical condition alone.
 Right now, the National Collegiate Athletic Association (NCAA) does not mandate EKG screening for athletes, but roughly half of NCAA colleges and universities, including Yale, use them to screen more effectively.

 I also partner with the foundation In a Heartbeat to work with other Connecticut colleges and universities to provide EKG screening and follow-up management as needed for their athletes.